 The regulatory uncertainty comes down to betting limits on fixed-odds betting terminals (FOBTs).
 Critics have called FOBTs the “crack cocaine” of gambling due to their fast rate of play, high betting limits and the speed with which gamblers can lose their money.

 Ministers have proposed lowering the limits on fixed-odds betting terminals from their current maximum stake of £100 down to anywhere from £50 to £2.
 This has made valuing Ladbrokes Coral difficult because a significant portion of the group’s retail revenue derives from FOBTs.

-To put that in perspective, Ladbrokes Coral chief executive Jim Mullen issued a warning back in March that strict new limits on FOBTs could result in the close of as many as 1,000 of the 1,800 betting shops currently operating just in London.
+To put that in perspective, Ladbrokes Coral chief executive Jim Mullen issued a warning that strict new limits on FOBTs could result in the close of as many as 1,000 of the 1,800 betting shops currently operating just in London.
 This is why the two firms have had such a tough time agreeing to a fair valuation for Ladbrokes Coral.

 The new deal proposes a unique solution to deal with any outcome of the pending FOBT review.
 Under the terms of the deal, GVC will value Ladbrokes Coral at a minimum of 160.9p per share.
 This price will hold even if the UK curbs FOBT betting limits all the way down to £2.
 That’s the worst-case scenario.

 GVC Holdings is also offering a “contingent value right” of up to 42.8p per share depending on the outcome of the UK’s FOBT betting limits decision.
 In summary, Ladbrokes Coral will be valued somewhere between a minimum of £3.1 billion and a maximum of £3.9 billion after all is said and done.